bobquest33/PyChannel/README.md

 #### Setting up the first admin:

 Once one admin is registered into the system they can create other admins and mods via the `regi` short code.
 However, the first admin has to be added manually.
-The easiest way to do this is with the create\_admin.py script in the `/scripts` folder, which will prompt for all the required information and then add a user.
+The easiest way to do this is with the `pychannel-admin`  program in the home folder, just run `pychannel-admin create` which will prompt for all the required information and then add a user.
 ***Warning:*** This does absolutely zero privlidge checking...

 How Logging-in works: